 A fascinating thing we are exploring is if you can send 3D models from various 3D modeling software like Rhino to print on our device.

 Would you be interested in this story?
 I’m happy to demonstrate how it works and provide more information to make your writing process as smooth as possible.

-The strong points from this pitch are as follows:
+The strong points of this pitch are as follows:

 - The subject indicates that this story is exclusive to this particular journalist.
 In other words, no other journalist has gotten this pitch.
-This raises the journalist’s interest so that he or she can’t ignore opening the email.
+This piques the journalist’s interest so that he or she can’t ignore the email.
 Proposing exclusive stories to journalists is a startup PR trick that all founders should master.

 - In the first paragraph, I compliment the journalist and comment on a story of his that I liked and why.
 This is what we call reaching out to the person of the journalist.
 That should be the function of the first paragraph of your email pitch.

 - In the second paragraph, I explain, in layman’s language, what my physical product does.

-- In the 3rd paragraph, I explain the single major unique feature of my physical product while comparing it with what the market has or has been using.
+- In the third paragraph, I explain the single major unique feature of my physical product while comparing it with what the market has or has been using.

-- And in the 4th paragraph, I let the journalist in on what our company is exploring currently.
+- And in the fourth paragraph, I let the journalist in on what our company is exploring currently.
 This increases our credibility and shows the trust we have put in this particular journalist.

-- The last paragraph is a humble ask, with a promise to provide as much information as the journalist needs to ensure his writing is as smooth as can be.
+- The last paragraph is a humble ask.
+It also includes a promise to provide as much information as the journalist needs to ensure his writing is as smooth as can be.

 Our second example is a company that touches on the pressing societal issue of food production.
 The journalist I’m reaching out to is very focused on how tech and agriculture merge to improve food production and ensure high yields for farmers.